radgrad/docusaurus2/docs/devops/resources.md

   * [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Mac only.
   * [DevOps with Docker](https://devopswithdocker.com/).
 Introductory course to docker and docker compose.
   * [banjerluke/meteor-dockerfile](https://github.com/banjerluke/meteor-dockerfile).
 Self contained Meteor dockerfile.
 Could be useful contrast to the OPQ Meteor dockerfile.
+  * [Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/wsl/).
+Tutorial to install and use Docker Desktop on Windows through Windows Subsystem for Linux 2 (WSL 2).
+  * [Windows Insider](https://insider.windows.com/en-us/).
+Optional.
+May be necessary to obtain Windows 10 Home 19018(+) for Docker Desktop on Windows.

 #### Performance Monitoring